 The aim of the Directory of Open Access Journals is to increase the visibility and ease of use of open access scientific and scholarly journals thereby promoting their increased usage and impact.
 This service covers free, full text, quality controlled scientific and scholarly journals in a wide variety of subjects and disciplines.
 There are currently more than 6,000 journals in the directory.

-The authoritative bibliographic record for doctoral dissertations and master's theses from over 1,000 graduate schools and universities from the first U.S. dissertation, accepted in 1861, to those accepted as recently as last semester.
+The first U.S. dissertation, accepted in 1861, to those accepted as recently as last semester.
 Citations for dissertations published from 1980 forward include 350-word abstracts written by the author.
 Dissertations can be purchased from ProQuest/UMI or are available for download at a price, but you can usually also borrow them for free through Interlibrary Loan.

 PQDT Open provides the full text of open access dissertations and theses free of charge.
 You can quickly and easily locate dissertations and theses relevant to your discipline, and view the complete text in PDF format.
 The authors of these dissertations and theses have opted to publish as open access.
 Open Access Publishing is a new service offered by ProQuest's UMI Dissertation Publishing.